 As I've been coaching leaders on facilitating more engaging meetings, I've learned that one of the most powerful moments in a meeting is also one of the most overlooked: the closing.
-We've all been in those meetings where time runs out, everyone scatters, and the momentum of the conversation just... evaporates.
+We've all been in those meetings where time runs out, everyone scatters to their next meeting, and the momentum of the conversation just... evaporates.
 But when you close intentionally with a check-out question, you can help participants reflect on what they've learned, cement key decisions, and leave the meeting energized rather than drained.
 Here, I'll share why check-out questions matter, how to craft them effectively, and what you should consider when asking them.

 What Is a Check-Out Question?